 “Enjoy,” she said to me as she settled down to eat sitting on a stool opposite of me.
 I peered down at the food and stared at it.
 “Well, aren’t you going to eat?”
 I looked back up at her and attempted to shake off the confusion.
-I began to cut a sausage up and placed it into my mouth, only then did I realise how hungry I had been.
+I cut a sausage up and placed it into my mouth.
+Only then did I realise how hungry I had been.
 We continued to eat in silence as I focused intently on enjoying every morsel of the breakfast.
 “So what are you going to be doing today?” the woman asked me.
 What would I be doing?
 I did not understand where I was, never mind what I would do!.

 “Are you ill?”

 “I’m a little confused,” I said in a slow, unsettled kind of way

 “What’s the matter?” she replied.
 I thought, What do I tell her?
 Do I tell her the truth; That I don’t remember how I got there or even the last few years of my life?

 “I’m struggling to remember a few things.”
 The experience was alien to me.
 Nothing felt right.
 Panic started setting in.